 in the valley.
 There are reports of the terror outfits of Pakistan having set up active training and infiltration cells in Nepal as well.
 There have also been incidents of apparently reformed youth being recycled into terrorism, such people may have been sent for this purpose by those who wish to misuse the facility for keeping the torch of terrorism alive.

 Under such circumstances, being complacent about expatriates returning through Nepal would be tantamount to purposely turning a blind eye to festering trouble in our own backyard, something we certainly must be wary of.
 One cannot deny the humanitarian angle but this cannot be applied at the cost of security.
-It would be best if the rehabilitation policy, as evolved earlier, is strictly adhered to.
+It would be best if the rehabilitation policy, as evolved viagra without a prescription earlier, is strictly adhered to.
 The illegal alternative which is now being adopted by many will open up a Pandora’s box for illicit activities in the Valley.